Sacharoo/Text-Editor/README.md

 # Text-Editor
-A simple text editor made in Java
+A simple text editor made in Java using SWING and widget libraries for GUI.